-- (1) The Board of Adjustment ("BOA" or "Board") is a sovereign board established by the City Council pursuant to Subchapter A of Chapter 211 of the Texas Local Government Code ("Chapter 211").
-The BOA derives its authority from state law, as well as City Code § 2-1-111 (Board of Adjustment) and Chapter 25-2 (Zoning). - (2) As stated in Chapter 211 and the City Code, the BOA's primary functions are to hear and decide: - (a) Requests for variances from site development regulations adopted under Chapter 25-2, Subchapter C (Use and Development Regulations) and from certain sign regulations under Chapter 25-10 (Sign Regulations); - (b) Requests for special exceptions from site development regulations, where expressly authorized by Code; and - (c) Appeals of administrative decisions made in the enforcement and administration of City zoning regulations and decisions made in the enforcement of Chapter 211.
+- (1) The Board of Adjustment ("BOA" or "Board") is a sovereign board established by the City Council pursuant to Chapter 211 of the Texas Local Government Code.
+The BOA derives its authority from state law, as well as City Code § 2-1-111 (Board of Adjustment) and Chapter 25-2 (Zoning). - (2) As stated in City Code, the BOA's primary functions are to hear and decide: - i.
+Requests for variances from site development regulations adopted under Chapter 25-2, Subchapter C (Use and Development Regulations) and from certain sign regulations under Chapter 25-10 (Sign Regulations); - ii.
+Requests for special exceptions from site development regulations, where expressly authorized by Code; and - iii.
+Appeals of administrative decisions made in the enforcement and administration of City zoning regulations.